top of page

 Reconsideration of Library Materials

-The East Lake Community Library makes every effort to meet the needs and interests of all its members; therefore, in accordance with the Library Bill of Rights, it is the policy of the library administration that the only acceptable censorship is self-censorship.
-Hence, it is the intent of the Library that no challenged library material will be removed from the collection except upon court order.
-Complaints may be made in writing to the Director who, at his or her discretion, can consider an alternative solution such as moving the item to a more suitable collection in the library.
+The East Lake Community Library makes every effort to meet the needs and interests of all of its members; therefore, in accordance with the ALA Library Bill of Rights, it is the policy of the library administration that the only acceptable censorship is self-censorship.
+However, complaints may be made in writing to the Director who, at his or her discretion, can consider an alternative solution, such as moving the item to a more suitable location in the library.

 BACK TO TOP